 Use Time Conversion Tools

-For example, if you need to determine how many minutes are in 4.5 hours, a quick online search for "hours to minutes converter" will provide a user-friendly tool that gives you the answer instantly: 270 minutes.
+To give you an idea, if you need to determine how many minutes are in 4.5 hours, a quick online search for "hours to minutes converter" will provide a user-friendly tool that gives you the answer instantly: 270 minutes.

 Plan Your Day in Minutes